CPA vs Tax Attorney: What’s the Difference?

 Additionally, they have to commit to 120 hours of continued education every 3 years.
-As such, they considered some of the highest level experts when it comes to handling tax preparation.
+As such, they are considered some of the highest-level experts when it comes to handling tax preparation.
 A simple way to think of CPAs is that all CPAs are accountants, but not all accountants are CPAs.
 The process of becoming a CPA is more complex than an average accountant.

 A CPA’s services are not often used by any average taxpayer but instead are usually used in more complex cases.
 CPAs know how to abide by federal laws while still minimizing your tax liability and maximizing benefits.
 Developing a strong ongoing relationship with a CPA may suit your needs if you are looking to build a long-term tax plan and need support sticking to it.